 Visit Lavenlair farm!

-The farm features a U-pick which is open during the summer and gives visitors a chance to pick as much lavender as they can carry home.
+The farm features a U-pick which is open during the summer and gives visitors a chance to pick as much lavender as they can carry home this is a great example of things to do in Lake George NY.
 There’s plenty of gifts and treats also for sale at their shop which is located on the farm.
 The farm is highlighted by a beautiful stone house built in 1820 and sits on a hill overlooking the countryside.
 It’s gorgeous.
 For more information visit their website here.

 Eat at Battle Hill Brewing Company.
 This lovely bistro and brewery features some delicious meals (I’d recommend their Beer Brats and Kraut!).
 They feature a yummy, ever-changing selection of homemade beers as well.
 It’s a delightful, local joint that incorporates food from the surrounding farms and if you’re in the neighborhood you should go eat there!